Tuition & Financial Aid

 Houston, Texas 77204-6021

-Students that meet the requirements are eligible for University of Houston scholarships.
-The Bauer College of Business also offers scholarships for both domestic and international students.
-A single application is used for all Bauer College scholarships, which can be found at www.bauer.uh.edu/invest/scholarships/.
+MBA students that meet the requirements are eligible for University of Houston scholarships.
+The Bauer College of Business also offers scholarships for both domestic and international MBA students.
+A single application is used for all Bauer College scholarships.
 You can apply at any time.
 There is no deadline, but the earlier you apply, the more scholarships there are available for which you may be considered.

 All aid programs funded by federal and state government agencies, sponsoring individuals, or the College may be changed or eliminated at any time.
 All financial aid programs and awards are subject to the rules and regulations of the federal and state agencies, the University’s Office of Scholarships and Financial Aid (OSFA), and the Law Center.